rokath/trice/README.md

 ## Quick setup
 - add [trice.c](./scrC/trice.c) as is to your project
 - #include [trice.h](./scrC/trice.h) as is in your source file to use trice
-- copy [proj_triceConfig.h](./scrC/proj_triceConfig.h), rename to `trceLogConfig.h` and adapt to your needs
+- copy [proj_config.h](./scrC/proj_config.h), rename to `config.h` and adapt to your needs
 - [triceCheck.c](./examples/triceDemoF030R8/Src/triceCheck.c)
 is example code and for testing
-- run `trice u` in root of your C|Cpp source project after code instrumentation with TL* statements to generate a prroject specific til.json file
+- run `trice u` in root of your C|Cpp source project after code instrumentation with TRICE* statements to generate a prroject specific til.json file
 - compile, flash & run `trice log -port COMm -baud n` with correct values m and n

 ## Possible Use Cases